Mail Code CS

 Miller is the producer of the award-winning public radio series "Old Traditions-New Sounds" and is the co-producer/writer of the documentary video "From Shore To Shore: Irish Traditional Music in New York City."
 A fiddler, she plays southern old-time string band music, French-Canadian music, Irish music, and klezmer, and she performs regularly throughout New England.

 This course focuses on the broad fundamentals of western music and music theory, including music literacy (how to read western music notation).
-We will study concepts such as pitch, melody, timbre, and texture, and learn about rhythm, intervals, scales, chords, and harmony.
-We will also develop our musical understanding through composing music and through "deep listening" in classwork and concerts.
-Students are required to attend a once/week ear training class, either Monday or Thursday evening, from 7:00 to 8:30 pm.
-No prior music training or literacy is required. (keywords: music theory, listening, composition, ear training)
+We will look at concepts such as pitch, timbre, melody, and texture, and learn about rhythm, intervals, scales, chords, and harmony.
+We will develop our musical understanding through ear training, solfege singing, and "deep listening."
+This course will also connect music to theory by teaching students how to compose music.
+Students are required to attend a once/weekly ear training workshop on either Monday 7:00 - 8:30 pm or Thursday 4:30 - 5:50 pm in the Music Recital Hall.
+No prior music training or literacy is required.
+Keywords: music theory, listening, composition.

 In this course, we will learn how to produce music pieces for public radio and podcasts.
 We will first learn the basics of radio journalism, including reporting, recording, scriptwriting, production, and the effective use of music and ambient sound.
 Students will then produce three music-related pieces -- a vox pop, a recording or song review, and a short documentary feature -- in a style consistent with public radio.
 Students will gain a working knowledge of sound editing techniques using Adobe Audition.
 In addition to regularly workshopping of students' projects in class, we will discuss weekly reading and listening assignments that introduce students to creative public radio pieces focusing on music.
 Students can borrow digital recorders, microphones, and other equipment from Media Services. (keywords: radio, podcasting, production, documentary making)